So, you're becoming a professional drone pilot?

 1. Best Overall - DJI Mavic 2 Pro

-The Mavic 2 Pro has 8 MB of internal storage and SD memory card support of up to 128 GB of extra storage, and this bundle includes extra batteries, a car charger, a charging hub, extra propellers, and a shoulder bag.
+The Mavic 2 Pro has 8 MB of internal storage and SD memory card support of up to 128 GB of extra storage, and this bundle is amazing for professional pilots.
+It includes:

 - Beautiful, high-quality images.

 - Fast flying speed and long flight time.

 - Compact and easy to travel with.